 Visit this private museum in Namche, depicting the Sherpa culture and historical photographs from the Everest region.
 Owned and maintained by a local photographer, Sherpa Culture Museum preserves ages’ old cultural artifacts of Sherpa and also comprises the photographs of all Everest summiteers.

 It is a part of Sherwi Khangba Center as is the Khumbu International library with a huge collection of books, travel guides and historical journals.
 You can donate a book to the library which may interest another visitor.
 This way, your possession remains as a part of the historical center for eternity.

 Another interesting place to visit in the Everest region is the Pyramid International Laboratory located in Khumbu valley.
-The research centre is built in typical Nepali lodge style where over 500 scientific missions have been carried out by above 200 researchers from several countries.
-This an unique attractions of everest base camp trek.
+The research centre is built in typical Nepali lodge-style where over 500 scientific missions have been carried out by above 200 researchers from several countries.
+These are the unique attraction of Everest base camp trek.

 This is the ultimate goal of your exciting trek.
 The long, tiring and yet pleasant journey reaches its climax at the Everest Base Camp.
 With the world’s highest mountain soaring high above you, admire the incredible melt patterns and rounded ice towers of Khumbu Icefall.
 The close-up views of Everest are truly mesmerizing and the best part of the trek.
 Also, one can get beautiful glimpses of surrounding peaks including Pumori, Khumbuste, and Nuptse.
 Everest Base Camp trekking is undoubtedly the world’s most popular trekking adventure because you know, it’s EVEREST.